 The difference between encyclopedia writing and marketing copy is substantial.
 Phrases like "leading provider," "cutting-edge solutions," or "unparalleled expertise" have no place in Wikipedia.
 Instead, present factual information supported by citations.
 If a third-party source describes your company as innovative, cite that source rather than making the claim directly.

 Structure matters as much as content.
 A well-organized article guides readers through your company's story logically while making it easy for Wikipedia editors to verify information and assess compliance with guidelines.
+Organize your page with sections like Overview, History, Products/Services, Recognition, and References to improve readability and compliance.

 The submission process is where many companies fail.
 Wikipedia's review community is vigilant, and even minor policy violations can result in rejection.
 Working with experienced editors who understand both the written and unwritten rules of Wikipedia significantly improves your approval chances.